HNx1/miniconv/README.md

 - You should not use this library in production code.
 It will be (much!) slower than PyTorch/a more verbose implementation.
 It is purely for educational purposes and helping to understand the basic operation of a CNN.
-- To create a CNN model call the CNN constructor, supplying a list of kernel sizes, a list of feature numbers, and the size of the input data
-- To train this CNN for N epochs, on data X, with labels Y, call cycle(model,X,Y,N)

 ### Interpretation

 - We define a GradFloat class that allows the creation of floats (and ints) with